quartzy/courier/docs/couriers/sparkpost.md

 The SparkPost courier supports both templated and simple emails.

+## Install

+`composer require quartzy/courier-sparkpost`

+## Setup

 To use the SparkPost courier, you will need an API key with the following permissions:

 * `Transmissions: Read/Write`
 * `Templates: Read-only`